gagern/CindyJS/_posts/2020-06-21-three-switches.md

 they make no difference when applied to the assumed initial distribution
 <script type="text/x-tex">p_0</script>.

-## Different paths leading to the same state
+## Different paths leading to the same distribution

 The above computation can show that the expected number of actions is the claimed value of <script type="text/x-tex">\frac{40}7</script> for some of